>

 • Change Status: used in comparison mode to reflect added, unchanged and removed rules.

-• Comment (Author, Date Status) : User entered comments (or justification) and associated status (verified, to review to revise.
+• Comment (Author, Date Status): User entered comments (or justification) and associated status (verified, to review, to revise).

 • Description: (RULE_DESCRIPTION) Remarks from configs associated with rules.
 Typically found in Cisco and SonicWall devices.